vera-institute/PD_Data_Directory/README.md

 * `crime_agg_type`: indicates if the data is captured at an incident level or an aggregate
 * `crime_codebook`: indicates if a codebook is present for the data
 * `crime_off_dem`: indicates if the dataset contains demographic information on the officer involved
-* `crime_arr_dem`: indicates if the dataset contains demographic information on the victim involved
+* `crime_vic_dem`: indicates if the dataset contains demographic information on the victim involved
+* `crime_acc_dem`: indicates if the dataset contains demographic information on the accused involved
 * `crime_location`: indicates what location information is contained in the dataset
 * `crime_embed`: indicates if there is internally embedded data analysis tools on the site page (i.e. mapping or charts with variable toggles)
+* `crime_charge`: indicates if the dataset contains crime charge
+* `crime_cleared`: indicates if the dataset contains if the crime was cleared
 * `crime_download`: indicates whether the data itself is able to be exported from the online interface
 * `crime_notes`: other relevant information about the dataset or availability of information through the police department